Explainability of deep vision-based autonomous driving systems: Review and challenges: Designing an explainable driving model

 \section{Designing an explainable driving model}

 In the previous section, we saw that it is possible to explain the behavior of a machine learning model locally or globally, using post-hoc tools that make little to no assumption about the model.
 Interestingly, these tools operate on models whose design may have completely ignored the requirement of explainability.
-A good example of such models is PilotNet \citep{pilotnet,pilotnet2}, presented in \autoref{sec:3:driving:archi}, which consists in a convolutional neural network operating over a raw video stream and producing the vehicle controls at every time step.
+A good example of such models is PilotNet \citep{pilotnet,pilotnet2}, which consists in a convolutional neural network operating over a raw video stream and producing the vehicle controls at every time step.
 Understanding the behavior of this system is only possible through external tools, such as the ones presented in \autoref{sec:4}, but cannot be done directly by observing the model itself.

+On the other hand, a recent trend propose to integrate explainability constraints directly \emph{during} the design of deep architectures such that they exhibit increased interpretability levels \citep{interpretable_cnn,this_looks_like_that,interpretable_categorization_time_series}.
 Drawing inspiration from modular systems, recent architectures place a particular emphasis on conveying understandable information about their inner workings, in addition to their performance imperatives.
 As was advocated in \citep{explainable_object_induced}, the modularity of pipelined architectures allows for forensic analysis, by studying the quantities that are transferred between modules (\eg semantic and depth maps, forecasts of surrounding agent's future trajectories, \textit{etc}.).
 Moreover, finding the right balance between modular and end-to-end systems can encourage the use of simulation, for example by training separately perception and driving modules \citep{driving_policy_transfer}.

-These modularity-inspired models exhibit some forms of interpretability, which can be enforced at three different levels in the design of the driving system.
-We first review \emph{input level explanations} (\autoref{sec:5:input}), which aim at communicating which perceptual information is used by the model.
-Secondly, we study \emph{intermediate-level explanations} (\autoref{sec:5:intermediate}) that force the network to produce supplementary information as it drives.
-Then we consider \emph{output-level explanations} (\autoref{sec:5:output}), which seeks to unveil high-level objectives of the driving system.
-Selected references from this section are reported in \autoref{tab:explainable_design}.
+These modularity-inspired models exhibit some forms of interpretability, which can be enforced at three different levels in the design of the driving system. \updatedlast{ We first review \emph{input-level explanations} (\autoref{sec:5:input}), which aim at communicating which perceptual information is used by the model.
+We then study \emph{intermediate-level explanations} (\autoref{sec:5:intermediate}) which force the network to produce supplementary information as it drives. } Selected references from this section are reported in \autoref{tab:explainable_design}.